creativity

 But all that fast-paced overproduction, overconsumption, massive show-off was just a bubble, a system that couldn’t sustain itself in the long run.
 In fact, during the pandemic, it exploded.

 Now that the world is re-awakening, we need to bring a new level of consciousness that puts creativity and ethical work at the heart.
-Slow fashion and smaller-scale production are the basis on which we can build sustainable models.
+Slow fashion and smaller-scale production are the basis on which we can build truly sustainable models.

-Fashion is culture Read More »
+Fashion Is Culture Read More »